 - Head here for more amazing activities in Epirus before you go.

-- Take a sports water bottle to keep you hydrated, while exploring the city and its surrounding areas.
+- Take a sports water bottle to keep you hydrated,b while exploring the city and its surrounding areas.

-- When walking around town also check out cultural at Technohoros
+- When walking around town also check out the culture at Technohoros

 - The currency used in Ioannina is euro’s

-⇒ Make sure that you have the right travel insurance so your mind can be at ease on your holiday in Ioannina Epirus, Greece.
-Compare the best holiday insurance for FREE
+⇒ Make sure that you have the right travel insurance for Ioannina Greece.
+You can compare and check the best holiday insurance for FREE